• Home

 graphic source unknown

-ORIGIN STORY As a teenage ham radio hobbyist, I learned the concepts of wave formation, tuning and harmonics, noise factors ...
-And, I made bamboo flutes!
-My career was in solar power systems and manufacturing.
-When I retired, I returned to making flutes, fixing and improving woodwinds, and playing jazz.
-I was seduced by klezmer music, so I dove into clarinet.
-I got an alto cl. but I was disappointed – It sat in the closet until I ran across Eugene Kirton’s demo of a modified tenor sax mouthpiece on YouTube.
+ORIGIN STORY As a teenage ham radio hobbyist, I learned principles of wave formation, tuning, harmonics, noise reduction, ....
+I also made bamboo flutes.
+Based on of environmental concerns, I founded a company to manufacture components for off-grid solar power.
+When I reached my goals, I retired and returned to making flutes, fixing and improving woodwinds, and playing jazz.
+Then I was seduced by klezmer music, so I dove into clarinet.
+I got an alto clarinet because it was cheap.
+It mostly sat in the closet until I ran across Eugene Kirton’s demo of a modified tenor sax mouthpiece on YouTube.
 I was off and running on this fascinating project.
-I gifted one to Gene in gratitude for his concept.
-The BMP bore design and Noise Filter are my own innovations.
+I gifted one to Gene in gratitude, and he's a big supporter.
+The bore design and Noise Filter are my own innovations.
+I named it BIGMouthPiece™ but people couldn't spell it, so now it's just BIGMOUTH™.